kugarocks/kugarocks.github.io/content/en/linux/env/shell-startup.md

 ---
-title: "Shell 的启动过程"
+title: "Shell Startup Process"
 description: ""
 summary: ""
 date: 2024-08-27T20:00:00+08:00
 lastmod: 2024-08-27T20:00:00+08:00
 weight: 1800
 seo:
-  title: "Shell 的启动过程"
+  title: "Shell Startup Process"
   description: ""
   canonical: ""
   noindex: false
 ---

-## Shell 的启动方式
+## Startup Methods

-Shell 的启动方式会影响环境变量的加载过程，可分为以下几种。
+The startup methods of Shell will affect the loading process of environment variables, which can be divided into the following categories.

-* 交互式（Interactive）
+* Interactive (Interactive)
-  * 登录：以登录方式启动的 Shell 实例，如 SSH 登录。
+  * Login: Shell instances started in login mode, such as SSH login.
-  * 非登录：
+  * Non-login:
-    * 在 Shell 中输入 Bash 新建 Shell 实例。
+    * Creating a new Shell instance by typing Bash in the Shell.
-    * 在 GNOME Terminal 中打开一个新的终端会话。
+    * Opening a new terminal session in GNOME Terminal.
-* 非交互式（Non-Interactive）
+* Non-Interactive (Non-Interactive)
-  * 在脚本中启动的 Shell 实例。
+  * Shell instances started in scripts.

-## 什么是交互式 Shell
+## Interactive Shell

 {{< link-card
-  title="What is an Interactive Shell" description="官方文档"
+  title="What is an Interactive Shell" description="Official Documentation" href="https://www.gnu.org/software/bash/manual/bash.html#What-is-an-Interactive-Shell_003f"
-  href="https://www.gnu.org/software/bash/manual/bash.html#What-is-an-Interactive-Shell_003f"
   target="_blank"
 >}}